Mawga/User-Level-Thread-Library/README.md

 		Increment id.
 If there is a thread waiting at the front of the SemaphoreQueue then change its status to kReady and pop it off.

 ## threads.cc
-Unity file includes thread.cc, schedule.cc, and thread_control_block.cc for makefile to create threads.o
+Unity file includes thread.cc, schedule.cc, thread_control_block.cc, semaphore.cc, and semaphore_queue.cc for makefile to create threads.o

 ## Issues that I ran into
 Not having a clear understanding of jmp_buf and set_jmp: